Shizoqua/YouTube-Summarizer-Gemini/README.md

 ```
 youtube_summarizer/
 ├── requirements.txt          # A list of tools and libraries needed for the project
+├── .env                      # File for storing environment variables like API keys
 ├── static/                   # Folder for design files like CSS and JavaScript
 │   ├── css/
 │   │   └── styles.css        # The file that makes the web app look nice